lazyGj/PSLT/README.md

 # PSLT

 Official Pytorch implementation of IEEE Transaction on Pattern Analysis and Machine Intelligence 2023, PSLT: A Light-weight Vision Transformer with
 Ladder Self-Attention and Progressive Shift.
 Please refer to [paper](https://arxiv.org/abs/2304.03481) and [project page](https://isee-ai.cn/wugaojie/PSLT.html) for more details.
+The optimized models can be found in the [project page](https://isee-ai.cn/wugaojie/PSLT.html).

 We currenently release the pytorch version code for:
 - ImageNet-1k classification